rosschapman/internetross/blog.md

         .catch(trackClearInput(prevValue))
 ```

 Eh, that seems weird and contrived.
 But it's like 10:10pm so I'm not going to stress it too much.
 Suffice to say I'm quite tickled by the re-purposing of Promises as Eithers.
 You can start to imagine how control flow *chains* using `.then()` could fit in nicely with other function composition and function pipelining.
 I'm not always in love with (what feels like) sacrificed readability with chains over stacked lines of assigned returns or async/await.
+But perhaps used with a tighter set of algaebraic functions -- something like [Crocks](https://crocks.dev/) -- it would shine.

-But it's eye-opening to look at available JS language features and see them in a different light.
+Gripes with FP readability aside, it's eye-opening to look at available JS language features and see them in a different light.
 Also, aside from the clever use of Promises, just getting the null check into an abstraction `exists(...)` already has us using an FP mindset to build strong declarative (function-first) foundations.

 ### Maybe maybes
 #### Tags: naming, javascript